manikandan-ezhumalai/News-feed/README.md

 ### How Run Application

+* Download or clone project from git
+* run npm install
+* run npm start
+* application will open on your browser
-Download or git clone project after that run npm install and then run npm start for production build run npm run build
+* for production build do npm run build